Differentiating Common Annular Lesions: Tinea Corporis vs Granuloma Annulare

 A 51-year-old woman presented to her primary care physician with a self-diagnosis of “ringworm” on the dorsum of her left hand and her right posterior calf.
 The nonpruritic, violaceous, annular, and erythematous plaques were diagnosed as tinea corporis and clotrimizol antifungal cream was prescribed.
 The rash persisted despite 2 weeks of treatment and the patient was referred to a dermatologist.

 A new diagnosis was made of generalized granuloma annulare.
-During the next 2-and-a-half years, the patient received numerous systemic and topical treatments with little improvement in symptoms.
-Treatments included: topical corticosteroids, intralesional and intramuscular injections of triamcinolone, biotin (vitamin H, coenzyme R), hydroxychloroquine, quinacrine, pentoxifylline, and dapsone.
+During the next 2½ years, the patient received numerous systemic and topical treatments with little improvement in symptoms.
+Treatments included topical corticosteroids, intralesional and intramuscular injections of triamcinolone, biotin (vitamin H, coenzyme R), hydroxychloroquine, quinacrine, pentoxifylline, and dapsone.
 She is currently receiving treatment with methotrexate and folic acid, although the response has been poor.

 Tinea corporis and granuloma annulare are commonly seen in primary care practice.
 They have similar presentations, and subtle differences, and so are often misdiagnosed.
 A missed or erroneous diagnosis can lead to initial treatment failure and/or unnecessary therapy.